daniel-gregg/grdc-sgr-trials/src/sgr_data/README.md

     * fertiliserApplications
     * fieldActivities
     * pesticideApplications
-* These are located in the 'outputs' folder
+* These are located in the 'output' folder